livstella/mealplan-frontend/README.md

 Using PostgreSQL, hosted on ElephantSQL.

 ### Server
 Using NodeJS hosted on heroku.
-[Code](https://github.com/livstella/mealplan-server)
+[Code here](https://github.com/livstella/mealplan-server)

 ### To start the application